wackamole0/rainmaker-build-tools/README.md

 1. Create a new directory

+2. Clone the Rainmaker repo into the new directory

-2. Navigate into new directory
+4. Navigate into new directory

-3. Copy the Vagrantfile from the root of the Rainmaker repo to new directory
+5. Copy the Vagrantfile from the root of the Rainmaker repo to new directory

-4. vagrant up
+6. vagrant up

+7. After the box has fully booted run the script mount-nfs.sh from the new directory

 ### Starting Rainmaker (subsequent starts after the first)